netmeld/netmeld/docs/INSTALL.md

 Note that this will only get a build environment configured.
-We will still need to grab the source and get it into the Docker environment somehow (e.g., git clone, mount a local directory), run as the appropriate user, determine if we want it persistent or throw away per use, etc.  Configure Docker is beyond scope of this install guide.
+We will still need to grab the source and get it into the Docker environment somehow (e.g., git clone, mount a local directory), run as the appropriate user, determine if we want it persistent or throw away per use, etc.  Configuring Docker is beyond scope of this install guide.

 ## Build Dependencies
 The following breaks down the dependencies based on function.
-This can be split even more if only targeted tool sets, version lock is needed, or other various reasons.
-We, however, will only cover a general developer case.
+This can be split even more for various reasons (e.g., targeted tool set development or usage, version locking, etc.), however we will only cover a general developer case.

-So, as a privileged user install the following:
+As a privileged user install the following:
 ```
 apt update